 - 1. Separate tariff structures may be imposed for the following categories of Users (which the council may change):

 - 1.1 Residential

 - 1.2 Business and Commercial;

 - 1.3 Industrial;

-- 1.4 Mining
+- 1.4 Agricultural

-- 1.5 Public Service Infrastructure;
+- 1.5 Public Service Purposes (Owned and used by State)

-- 1.6 Agricultural consumers
+- 1.6 Public Service Infrastructure

-- 1.8 Public benefit organisations;
+- 1.7 Public benefit organisations

+- 1.8 Mining

-- 1.9 State Departments
+- 1.9 Multiple Purposes

+- 1.10 Vacant Land

-- 2. Where substantially different demands are made on the infrastructure used to provide a service to a specific group of users within a category or the standard of services required by such users, the council may, after having considered a report by the Municipal Manager or the relevant Head of Department, determine differentiated tariffs for the different consumers within the specific category. - Services shall, by applying the closest match principle, determine the category under which the user or category of users fits in best taking into account the nature of the service concerned and the user or category of users involved.
+- Where substantially different demands are made on the infrastructure used to provide a service to a specific group of users within a category or the standard of services required by such users, the council may, after having considered a report by the Municipal Manager or the relevant Head of Department, determine differentiated tariffs for the different consumers within the specific category.

+- Services shall, by applying the closest match principle, determine the category under which the user or category of users fits in best taking into account the nature of the service concerned and the user or category of users involved.